 Greenhouse gas (GHG) emissions

 Because the lignite burnt in Turkey's coal-fired power stations produces more CO2 per kWh electricity generated than most other types of coal, and almost all hard coal is imported and thus incurs emissions from shipping; for every kWh generated in Turkey by coal over 1kg of CO2 is emitted.
 Coal's share of Turkey's total greenhouse gas emissions of about 500 million tons is about a third.
-Averaging 6 tons per person per year in total (about the world average) thus about 2 tons per person per year is from coal, amounting to 154 million tons in 2016.
+Averaging 6 tons per person per year in total (and predicted to overtake the EU average soon) thus about 2 tons per person per year is from coal, amounting to 154 million tons in 2016.
 Turkey's climate is already changing and the impact will be felt across the country.
 Overall, Turkey emits 1% of the world's greenhouse gas, 1/3 from coal.
 Plants over 20MW are required to report their CO2 emissions to the government but not to the public.